aofalcao/msqsar/README.md

 ## Screening a database

-This is one of the most powerful features of CS-tools and it allows screening a database with millions of compounds for activity for a given target.
+This is one of the most powerful features of `msqsar` and it allows screening a database with millions of compounds for activity for a given target.
 For the moment it allows only the identification of potentially active molecules, and not so much the attribution of a quantitative score to each one.
 This can be easily solved as we will see.

 The screening process, depending on the size of the screening database can be a very intensive computational process and as such it has been optimized to take advantage of parallel processing.
 This allows screening of a dataset with ~13 million compounds in 4-5 hours, using only a common desktop computer